The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-If you’re on the lookout for a new car insurance policy, understanding your state’s coverage requirements and the different types of coverage available can help you make an informed decision.
-In no-fault states like North Dakota, personal injury protection (PIP) insurance is often required by law in addition to the typical liability insurance required by most states.
+If you’re on the lookout for a new car insurance policy, understanding North Dakota auto insurance requirements and the different types of coverage available can help you make an informed decision.
+In no-fault states like North Dakota, personal injury protection (PIP) insurance is required in addition to the typical liability insurance required by most states.
 Bankrate’s insurance editorial team, which includes licensed property and casualty agents, explains North Dakota’s PIP insurance requirements so you can better understand how it financially protects you.

 What is PIP insurance?